-The Prairie Island Indian Community is located on an island in the Mississippi River 14 miles north of Red Wing and 30 miles southeast of St. Paul.
-The tribal headquarters is located near Welch, Minnesota and has members mainly of the Mdewankanton Band.
+The Prairie Island Indian Community is located on the banks of the Mississippi River, 14 miles north of Red Wing and 30 miles southeast of St. Paul.
+Prairie Island, and its surrounding area, have been home to the Bdewakantunwan (Mdewakanton), "those who were born of the waters," for countless generations.